frederickaplan/fdh/files/Intro/fdh-intro.md

 2 : pattern is knowledge / compression
 3 : causality is understanding / explanation

+## Documents are the beginning not the model

 ## Understanding what are documents, texts, images and history

 ## The aeshetics of FDH